Walk...

 Daniel attributed his survival in the face of those hungry lions to a word called innocent.

-Daniel was ãinnocentä which in Hebrew is Zakah.
-The definition of Zakah is, to be translucent, innocent, clean, clear, pure; transparent, clean and pure.
-Being real, who you really are.
-No masks, no hidden motives, no desire to manipulate others.
+Daniel was “innocent” which in Hebrew is ‘Zakah.’
+The definition of Zakah is to be translucent, innocent, clean, clear, pure, and transparent.
+In other words, it means to be real, to be who you really are; no masks, no hidden motives, no desire to manipulate others.

 Honesty and transparency kept him safe from the lions, and destroyed his enemies.